Snowy Range Scenic Byway

 12. Ryan Park Campground

 Ryan Park Campground is one of the largest in the forest and was named after a historic internment camp, Ryan Park.
 The camp was built to house German prisoners of war during World War II and is now on the National Register of Historic Places.
+The western side of the Scenic Byway closes in the winter months just east of Ryan Park.

 13. Riverside and Encampment